masak/nugget/description.md

 Assigning to things that are not properties of the class triggers a compile-time error.
 Not supplying values to properties marked `required` is also an error.
 Assigning to `frozen` properties is allowed within this initialization block but disallowed outside of it.

-If you're feeling adventurous, you can even instantiate an object *without* a class declaration:
+You can even instantiate an object *without* a class declaration:

     let o = new {
         firstname = "Michael";